HenryJS/cloudprep/README.md

 * AWS::EC2::TransitGateway
   * Routes pointing at a TransitGateway will cause the script to capture that TGW and its attachments to the VPC;
     however,the script currenly stopes there.
 RouteTables, DX connections etc are not captured.
 Peering will likely always require a manual step.
+* AWS::EC2::Lambda
+  * Basic functionality is there; Lambdas are *complicated*.

 ### Notes
 * **RouteTables, NetworkACLs and SecurityGroups**: